Today's admission times: from 11:00 a.m. to 8:00 p.m.

 General information about the U-434

-As a spy submarine
+Secret operations under water: U-434 a spy submarine

 The Cold War

-Expansion of the Russian submarine fleet
+The expansion of the Russian submarine fleet:

-The Russian Arctic Fleet
+The Russian Arctic Fleet:

-Securing the sea routes
+Securing the sea routes:

 Origin U-Boat 434